A Mindful Approach to Anger Great Lakes Psychology Group

 Anger management strategies from mindfulness- and compassion-oriented therapies

 Since it is unregulated or out-of-control anger that creates issues in our lives, what we need are strategies to deeply understand, soothe, and regulate our emotions.
+A better way to understand and approach anger is through mindfulness.

 A good first step in working with anger is to quiet ourselves, give ourselves space to tune in to our bodies, and let the sensations, images, and thoughts that arise lead us to understand our underlying beliefs.
 Once we have identified the beliefs and unmet needs underlying anger, we can work with them more effectively.